MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 ## Place a 3D model from the 3D toolkit

 If you added a 3D model to the bin in the PC app, you can place the 3D model in the same way that you place a 3D part.
-You can also add a 3D model directly from the [!include[pn-hololens](../includes/pn-hololens.md)] app--you don't have to add it in the PC app first.
+You can also add a 3D model directly from the [!include[pn-hololens](../includes/pn-hololens.md)] app (you don't have to add it in the PC app first).

 1. Air tap an empty box in the bin.